 Common Types of Brake Lining Materials

 • Cost-effectiveness: A balance between performance and cost should be considered.

-• Noise and vibration: Good brake linings should minimize noise and vibration during braking.
+• Noise and vibration: Good brake linings minimize noise and vibration during braking.

+Common Types of Brake Lining Materials